contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 ### Comments

-You already know the Contao comment function from the "News/Blog" extension or the content element with the same name [(comments)](/en/article-management/content-elements/#comments).
+You already know the Contao comment function from the "News/Blog" extension or the include element with the same name [(comments)](/en/article-management/content-elements/include-elements/#comments).
 It is also available for calendars and events.

 **Enable comments:** Here you activate the comment function for the calendar.